MisterVVP/poor-man-s-cache/README.md

 - Refactor how tests are executed and organized.
 - Support key expiration, support more operations.
 - Check if there are better ways of avoiding double hash calculation in the server and KVS (right now we just provide extra public methods in `kvs.cpp` which accept hash as an argument).
-- Try replacing `const char*` and dynamic memory with `std::string` and compare performance.
 - There is an opportunity to try out Robot Framework for testing & writing test cases (I've never used that tool).
 OR just use [Cucumber for Golang aka Godog](https://github.com/cucumber/godog) tests, which I know.
 - Write more documentation and describe the communication protocol.
 - Try out a scaled multi-instance setup (this may require writing a custom load balancer or reverse proxy or using existing solutions like Nginx/Envoy/etc.).